How To Make Your Own Hair Spray

 Advantages of Homemade Hairspray

-- It's very cheap, especially if you grown your own lemons or other citrus.
+- It's very cheap, especially if you're lucky enough to grow your own lemons or other citrus.

-- You won't be exposing yourself and others to artificial, cheap scents and perfumes.
-These can trigger allergies in you, people around you, and your pets.
+- You won't be exposing yourself and others to cheap, artificial scents and perfumes.
+These can trigger allergies and migraines in you, the people around you and even your pets.

 Disadvantages of Homemade Hairspray

 - This formula will probably work differently on your hair that what you've become used to with your current hairspray.
-You'll probably need to experiment a bit to achieve the results that you're after.
-You may even find that you need to use some hair gel or other product in addition to the homemade hairspray to get the same effects that commercial hair sprays deliver.
+So, you may need to experiment a bit to achieve the results that you're after.
+You may even find that you need to use some hair gel or other product, in addition to the homemade hairspray, to get the same effects that commercial hair sprays deliver.

-- You'll have to make new hairspray each week to two weeks.
+- You'll have to make new hairspray each week or two.
 This is probably more often than you need to restock cans of hairspray, and it takes some time and effort.